TeneBrae93/upload_hacksmarter/README.md

 ## Security Features

+- **Role-Based Access Control (RBAC)**: Two distinct roles are enforced—**User** and **Admin**.
+Users are strictly isolated to viewing and managing only their own OVA uploads.
+Admins have global visibility over all tasks and exclusive access to the Admin Panel for user lifecycle management.
-- **Multi-Factor Authentication (MFA)**: Enforced via Time-based One-Time Passwords (TOTP).
+- **Multi-Factor Authentication (MFA)**: Enforced globally via Time-based One-Time Passwords (TOTP).
+Furthermore, high-risk administrative actions (e.g., promoting a user to Admin, deleting an account) and account settings (e.g., updating passwords) require re-verification of the MFA token with a strict timestamp window to protect against session hijacking.
+- **Injection Attack Defenses (SSTI & XSS)**: The frontend templates utilize Jinja2 with strict HTML auto-escaping enabled by default, rendering the application immune to Server-Side Template Injection (SSTI) and Cross-Site Scripting (XSS).
+User inputs and uploaded filenames are strictly sanitized via Werkzeug's `secure_filename()` before any processing.
-- **Insecure Direct Object Reference (IDOR) Protection**: File and task status endpoints enforce rigid ownership checks.
+- **Insecure Direct Object Reference (IDOR) Protection**: All backend API endpoints handling file deletion or status checks enforce rigid ownership checks against the authenticated session.
-- **CSRF Protection**: Implemented across all state-changing endpoints.
+- **CSRF Protection**: Flask-WTF CSRF tokens are cryptographically required across all state-changing endpoints and internal API calls.
-- **Rate Limiting**: Applied to login and MFA verification endpoints to mitigate brute-force attempts.
+- **Rate Limiting**: Strict rate limiting (e.g., 200/day, 50/hour) is applied globally, with even tighter restrictions on authentication endpoints to mitigate brute-force attempts.
+Internal multipart upload endpoints are explicitly exempt to allow massive file chunk streams.
-- **Password Policies**: Requires initial password resets for all provisioned users.
+- **Password Policies**: Requires initial password resets for all newly provisioned users before they can access the application.

 ## Disclosure